Whether you struggle with choosing a road bike or want to learn more about road bikes in general, you are in the right place.

 - Mechanical disc brakes work similarly to rim brakes – a steel cable moves the pistons, creating friction that slows the bike.
 The advantage is that they are compatible with standard rim shifters and are easier to maintain at home.
 Their disadvantage is that the steel cable can wear out more quickly and break when you don’t expect it.

 - Hydraulic disc brakes use fluid filled in the system.
 As CyclingAbout explains, when you pull the brake lever, the fluid rushes down to the caliper, closing the brake pads.
-This type of disc brakes provides braking consistency in any riding conditions.
+This type of disc brake provides braking consistency in all riding conditions.
 On the other hand, they are more difficult to maintain at home due to their complexity.

 The brand is crucial to some people.
-When most bikes are equipped with Shimano, SRAM, or Campagnolo components, there is not much to change on the bike besides the frame and a few other components.
+When most bikes are equipped with Shimano, SRAM, or Campagnolo components, there is little to change on the bike besides the frame and a few other components.

 I won’t evaluate which brand is good and which is not.
 It is purely up to your preference.
 However, well-known brands, such as those that sponsor world tour pro teams, are usually more expensive than lesser-known brands.

 Of course, the price of a bike is influenced by many factors.
 One of them is also the sales model.
 Canyon bikes, for example, are sold directly to customers.
-This means they often provide a better price-value ratio compared to brands sold by distributors.
+This means they often provide a better price-value ratio than brands sold by distributors.

 Road Bike Size

-The last important step before buying a new road bike is choosing its right size.
+The last important step before buying a new road bike is choosing the right size.
 Why is it important?
 There are 2 main reasons for this:

 - Your riding position will be more comfortable.

 - You prevent injuries caused by the wrong bike fit.